IlanVinograd/OS_32Bit/Docs/All_Technical_Guide/Bootloader_Technical_guide.md

 ## Segment Register Setup
 ```
-main:                 ; Start of the main routine
+main:
     cli                 ; Disable interrupts
-    mov ax, 0x7C0     ; Load AX with segment base (0x7C00 >> 4)
+    xor ax, ax          ; Clear AX register (sets AX to 0)
-    mov ds, ax        ; Set Data Segment
+    mov ds, ax          ; Set Data Segment (DS) to 0x0
-    mov es, ax        ; Set Extra Segment
+    mov es, ax          ; Set Extra Segment (ES) to 0x0
-    mov fs, ax        ; Set FS
-    mov gs, ax        ; Set GS
 ```
-- cli: Clears interrupts to prevent interruptions during setup.
+- cli: Clears interrupts to prevent any interruptions during setup.
-- mov ax, 0x7C0: Loads the value 0x7C0 into AX.
-This represents the segment base, as 0x7C00 is the physical address where the bootloader resides.
+- xor ax, ax: Clears the AX register by XORing it with itself (sets it to 0).
+In real mode, the physical address is calculated as Segment * 16 + Offset.
+Setting AX to 0 ensures that the segments point to the base of memory (0x0000).
-- mov ds, ax: Sets the Data Segment to point to 0x7C0, so memory access is properly aligned.
+- mov ds, ax: Sets the Data Segment (DS) to 0, making memory accesses relative to the base of memory.
-- mov es, fs, gs: Similarly sets the Extra, FS, and GS segments to 0x7C0.
+- mov es, ax: Sets the Extra Segment (ES) to 0, allowing any extra memory accesses to also reference the base of memory.

 ---

 ## Stack Setup
 ```
-    xor ax, ax          ; Clear AX register
-    mov ss, ax          ; Set Stack Segment to 0
+    mov ss, ax          ; Set Stack Segment (SS) to 0 (base of memory).
-    mov sp, 0xFFFF      ; Set Stack Pointer to the highest address
+    mov sp, 0xFFFE      ; Set Stack Pointer (SP) to the highest address within the current 64KB segment (0x0000:0xFFFE).
+                        ; The value 0xFFFE avoids potential alignment issues.
-    sti                 ; Enable interrupts
+    sti                 ; Re-enable interrupts after the setup is complete.
 ```
-- xor ax, ax: Clears the AX register by XORing it with itself (sets it to 0).
-- mov ss, ax: Sets the Stack Segment (SS) to 0, pointing the stack to the beginning of memory.
+- mov ss, ax: Sets the Stack Segment (SS) to 0, so the stack will be placed at the base of memory.
-- mov sp, 0xFFFF: Sets the Stack Pointer (SP) to 0xFFFF, meaning the stack will start at the highest address in the current memory segment.
+- mov sp, 0xFFFE: Sets the Stack Pointer (SP) to 0xFFFE, meaning the stack will start near the highest address in the 64KB segment.
+This ensures that the stack grows downward from a safe position.
+The value 0xFFFE is used to avoid alignment issues, as it's an even address.
-- sti: Re-enables interrupts after setup is complete.
+- sti: Re-enables interrupts after the segment and stack setup is complete, allowing the system to handle interrupts again.

 ---